 The Placement test does not offer credit for testing beyond the 102 level.
 A higher placement does allow you to waive lower division credits toward a major or minor in a World Language.

 What is the Foreign Language Core Requirement?

 Proficiency in a language other than English must be demonstrated by the successful completion of a 102-level course or its equivalent.
-(It is anticipated that students who have had two years of high school study in a single language would be placed in a 102- level course.)
+Students begin in the appropriate level course as determined by a placement examination.
 A student may satisfy this requirement by passing a proficiency test administered by the World Languages and Literatures Department.

 - develop linguistic skills in all four areas of the language of concentration: listening, speaking, reading, and writing sufficient to achieve the Intermediate-Low level according to the ACTFL proficiency guidelines for western languages, and the Novice- High level for non-western languages

 - familiarize themselves with the fundamental grammatical concepts needed to enhance the previously mentioned four linguistic skills

 - acquire cultural, historical and geographical knowledge associated with the language

 - be able to interact with native speakers of the language

 - enhance grammatical knowledge of English by comparing it with the target language.

 Can I be exempt from the Foreign Language Core Requirement?